CUBRID/cubrid-manual/en/api/python.rst

 ..
 FIXME: If you do not have the package, follow the instructions stated at http://www.cubrid.org/wiki_apis/entry/install-python-development-package .

 #.
+For building CCI Driver, GNU Developer Toolset 8 or higher is required.

+#.
 Download the source code from https://www.cubrid.org/downloads#python.

 #.
 Extract the archive to the desired location. ::